 Verification and lost documents

-The service will be able to check whether a Norwegian passport or national ID card has been reported lost or stolen by entering the document number.
+The service lets users check whether Norwegian passports or national ID cards have been registered lost or stolen, by entering the document number.

 The service may be used through either manual queries or integration with your IT system.

 If you are currently using a commercial identity service supplier, you can ask your supplier to integrate the service into their system, provided you have a passport reader/NFC reader for reading the MRZ or chip.